Browse Articles

 Practice using UNION ALL in place of UNION since it is faster than UNION as it doesn't sort the result set for distinguished values.

-12. Use Schema name before SQL objects name
+12. Use Schema name before SQL object name

-Practice using schema name before SQL object name followed by "." since it helps the SQL Server for finding that object in a specific schema.
+Practice using schema name before SQL object name followed by "." since it helps the SQL Server find that object in a specific schema.
 As a result, performance is best.

 --Here dbo is schema name